Written by Tammie White, Principal Broker/Owner of Franklin Homes Realty LLC

 - Don't view homes until you are within 60 days of occupancy.
 Homes are selling quickly here.
 The escrow period is short--usually between 15 to 45 days.
 Don't think you can buy a house now and close on it six months later.

-- Franklin homes are selling very close to asking price and many are under contract within the first week.
+- Franklin homes are selling over asking price and many are under contract within the first weekend.
 Be prepared to act quickly.
 If you hesitate even a day, you risk the potential of losing out on your dream home.

 - Sellers want a pre-approval letter from a local lender submitted with your offer.
 That means you need to get that lender pre-approval prior to viewing homes.
 Since most offers are written on weekends, you can't wait until you find that perfect house to contact a lender.
 The bank will be closed.
 Having the pre-approval letter in hand gives you an advantage if you end up in a multiple offer situation.
 I have an excellent local lender who can assist you with this.